yugabyte/yugabyte-db/docs/content/preview/explore/indexes-constraints/secondary-indexes-ysql.md

   </li>
 </ul>

-The use of indexes can enhance database performance by enabling the database server to find rows faster.
+Using indexes enhances database performance by enabling the database server to find rows faster.
 You can create, drop, and list indexes, as well as use indexes on expressions.

 ## Create indexes